keheintz/PyReduc/README.md

 2) sensfunction.py needs to be improved to allow deletion of points during the fitting.

-3) currently, the 1d extracted files are ascii.
-This should be changed to fits format.
+3) testing, testing, testing, debugging, debugging, debugging.

-4) testing, testing, testing, debugging, debugging, debugging.
+4) add more flexibility and user-control.